• Skip to primary navigation

 Tips

-• Make-ahead tips - during pumpkin season, get a bunch of different types of the veggie and freeze the raw diced pumpkin in a container to use later.
-This way you’ll have frozen pumpkin available for many months to come and enjoy a cozy bowl of pumpkin soup or vegetable curry anytime your heart desires.
+• Make-ahead tips - during pumpkin season, get a bunch of different types of veggies and freeze the raw diced pumpkin in a container to use later.
+This way, you’ll have frozen pumpkin available for many months to come and enjoy a cozy bowl of pumpkin soup or vegetable curry anytime your heart desires.

-• For a more authentic Thai-style dish use one or two stalks of lemongrass instead of lime.
-Add whole stalks into the pot to simmer,about the time when adding the broth.
-After curry is ready, remove the stalks along with ginger before serving or keep it in the pot for a stronger flavor.
+• For a more authentic Thai-style dish use one or two lemongrass stalks instead of lime.
+Add whole stalks into the pot to simmer, about when adding the broth.
+After the curry is ready, remove the stalks and ginger before serving, or keep it in the pot for a stronger flavor.
 Both ginger and lemongrass should not be eaten but are here for added flavor.

 • Ginger - for some people, the amount can be too much to handle because ginger has a totally different ''spicy kick''.
 Start with little or add only about 1 thicker-ish slice of ginger if not sure.
 I warned you!